Tweeticoats/stash-vr-companion/README.md

 * **SPHERE** - 3D 360° projection used by some earlier videos
 * **FISHEYE** - Fish Eye lense projection
 * **MKX200** - 3D 200° projection used by SLR
+* **RF52** - 3d 190° projection used by SLR
 * **SBS** - Side by Side with the left eye taking up the left half of the video.
 This is the default for 3d video's.
 * **TB** - Up Down with the left eye taking up the top half of the video.

 ## Additional filter categories
 The default categories are Recent, 2D and VR.
 You can pin a studio and performers by adding a string to the studio description and a tag to the performer.
+Typically you will apply the tags "export_deovr", "FLAT" to a 2d scene or "export_deovr","DOME","SBS" for most 180° VR scenes.

 To pin a studio edit the studio in stash and add the string EXPORT_DEOVR to the description field for the studio.